-The work of the ODA committee serves as a catalyst to many of our existing programs to further educate individuals and groups towards more inclusive learning environments and workplaces.
+The work of the O.D.A. committee serves as a catalyst to many of our existing programs to further educate individuals and groups towards more inclusive learning environments and workplaces.

 The Abilities Awareness Program is one example of how a group of motivated individuals in the York Region District School Board have come together to make a significant difference for students, staff, and community members.
-The program has been in place for ten years in YRDSB.
+The program has been in place for 11 years in YRDSB.

-The Abilities Awareness Program is an experiential, school-based initiative designed to increase awareness of people with differing abilities and demonstrate how you can treat all people with respect and empathy
+The Abilities Awareness Program is an experiential, school-based initiative designed to increase awareness of people with differing abilities and demonstrate how you can treat all people with respect and empathy.

-The program strives to promote the key themes of respect, empathy, and responsibility
+The program strives to promote the key themes of respect, empathy, and responsibility.

-Abilities Awareness is a dynamic, experiential workshop in which participants rotate through stations that provide activities simulating a variety of disabilities appropriate strategies to assist in each situation are facilitated following the simulation exercises.
+Abilities Awareness is a dynamic, experiential workshop in which participants rotate through stations that provide activities simulating a variety of disabilities.